decisionpatterns/na.actions/README.md

 na.actions is a packages for dealing with NA values.
 The goal is to create a collection for the na.* family of functions that extends the native functions from the stats package.
 The curent list of functions is:

- * na,inf / na.neginf - replance na with Inf/-Inf
+ * na.inf / na.neginf - replance na with Inf/-Inf
  * na.loess - use loess smoother for replacement
  * na.max
  * na.min